premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-36. Is it possible to re-reach and use an object once it has been garbage collected?
+36. Is it possible to re-reach and use an object once it has been garbage collected?p1

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)